hazelld/mpool/README.md

 # mpool
 Small memory pool library for allocating fixed size amounts of memory across threads.
+This library is still in it's infancy and may be prone to errors.

 ## Why?
 This pool works by allocating a large pool of memory once, then distributing chunks of this memory when requested.